konnectors/cozy-konnector-sncf/README.md

 ### Maintainer

-The lead maintainers for this konnector is Chocobozzz
+The lead maintainers for this konnector is doubleface

 ### Get in touch